 In reambient scenarios, diagnoses from previous sessions are not automatically carried forward.
 You must provide the full context for each new session.

-PBC processes diagnoses in three steps:Provide Existing Diagnoses
+PBC processes diagnoses in three steps:Provide existing diagnoses

 You provide existing diagnoses when starting the session using the Context APIs.